dojo/docs/developer/design/loader.rst

 my/otherModule, 50, causing 50 to be printed to the console.

-When the second require call is applied, the loader notices that my/otherModule has already been entered into the module namespace and simply applies the callback to the value of my/otherModule, still 50, again ausing 50 to be printed to the console.
-The important point is that once a module value has been entered into the module namespace it is not recomputed each time it is demanded.
+When the second require call is applied, the loader notices that my/otherModule has already been entered into the module namespace and simply applies the callback to the value of my/otherModule, still 50, again causing 50 to be printed to the console.
+There are two, very important principles to understand about the AMD loader API.

-Just like require assuming the AMD API and no Dojo backcompat extensions, define is asynchronous and returns immediately.
+  * A module value is not created until it is demanded.
+This further implies that simply presenting a module definition to the loader with a define application will not cause the modules given in the dependency vector to be resolved and the factory to be executed.,

-Though not prohibited, it would be odd to include a dependencies argument when the factory argument is not a function.
-However, if such dependencies are included, they will be resolved before the module value is created as given by the factory argument.
+  * Once a module value has been entered into the module namespace it is not recomputed each time it is demanded.

-If the moduleId argument is missing, then the loader derives moduleId from the module identifier in the dependency vector that caused the resource that contained the define application to be loaded.
+Notice that the moduleId argument is optional in define.
+If missing, the loader derives moduleId from the module identifier in the dependency vector that caused the resource that contained the define application to be loaded.
 For example, if the code...

 .. code-block :: javascript